sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 Browse the file you just downloaded and click  `Upload`.

-To load that data we will use Python UDF that reads data from Shapefile .
+To load that data you will use Python UDF that reads data from Shapefile .

 Run the following query that creates a UDF: